-Q7.
-Do I have to talk to the police or may I remain silent during my interrogation?
-What consequences can my silence bear?
+(e) Do I have to talk to the police or can I remain silent during police interrogation?
+Will it work against me if I am silent?

 You should always ask your local lawyer for advice on what information you should share with the police.
+If you refuse to answer the guestions of the police, the prosecutor or the judge, this will be put on record.

-If you refuse to answer the questions of the police, the prosecutor or the judge, this will be put on record.
 You have a right to remain silent and your silence cannot be used as evidence against you.
 However, if you do not cooperate with the police, this could affect the decision of the court when deciding, not on your guilt or innocence, but on your sentence.